useReducer as the foundation of complex state management in React

 const [state, dispatch] = useReducer(reducer, initialState);

-If you’re well versed with useState you can see a familiar pattern going on here.
+you can see a familiar pattern going on here.

-As a reminder, useState takes one single parameter (your initial state) and by calling the hook, you get back an array with the current state together with a state setter function (used to update the state).
+takes one single parameter (your initial state) and by calling the hook, you get back an array with the current state together with a state setter function (used to update the state).

 Here’s an example: